outkaj/hypothesis-ledger/README.md

 The fictional currency is equivalent to the amount in USD with a § character replacing the $ sign.

+If an account has multiple transactions within a given day, the balance returned corresponds to the latest balance.

 ### Instructions

 Dependencies can be installed by running `pip install -r requirements.txt`.